ScottPlot/ScottPlot.NET/content/quickstart/winforms.md

 **Step 2:** Drag a `FormsPlot` from the Toolbox onto your Form

-_Note: If `FormsPlot` does not appear in the Visual Studio Toolbox, [it can be added programmatically](/faq/add-winforms-programmatically/)_
+_Note: If `FormsPlot` does not appear in the Visual Studio Toolbox or it produces an error when used, [add a FormsPlot programmatically](/faq/add-winforms-programmatically/)._

 **Step 3:** Plot some data in your start-up sequence